 Lead with authentic, down-to-earth and relatable accounts of your efforts to measure and improve your destination management so that tourism and events contribute to the positive transformation of your destination.

-UPDATE: We love this responsible marketing guide for influencers, press, and photographers, from Bergen.
+We also love this responsible marketing guide for influencers, press, and photographers, from Bergen.

 Want to know more?